Conditions

 WHAT WILL THE DOCTOR DO?

-- The doctor will take detailed history
+- The doctor will take a detailed medical history